maxkernchen/WifiRanger/README.md

 ![alt text](https://i.imgur.com/HUyMUJj.png)

-Finally the results are diplayed along with the stored of the route near the top and a link to my website where there is an explaination on how these results are estimated.
+Finally, the results are diplayed along with the store link of the route near the top and a link to my website where there is an explaination on how these results are estimated.
+There also a start over which sends the user back to starting list of routers.

 ![alt text](https://i.imgur.com/vRinCVv.png)